celo-org/celo-monorepo/packages/docs/developer-resources/walkthroughs/hellocelo.md

 The token wrappers have a method called `transfer(address, amount)` that allows you to send value to the specified address \(line 14\).

 You need to `send()` the transaction to the network after you construct it.
 The `send()` methods accepts an option that allows you to specify the `feeCurrency`, which allows the sender to pay transaction fees in CELO or cUSD.
 The default `feeCurrency` is CELO.
-In the following example, let's pay transaction fees in CELO when we transfer CELO and pay in cUSD when we transfer cUSD.
+In the following example, let's pay transaction fees in CELO when we transfer CELO and pay with cUSD when we transfer cUSD.

 The `send()` method returns a transaction object.
 We will wait for the transaction receipt \(which will be returned when the transaction has been included in the blockchain\) and print it when we get it.
 This receipt contains information about the transaction.